 If seeing your child grow up to be emotionally well-adjusted is as important to you as his or her academic achievement you will find both goals are met with a TCS education.
 In our family we have two older TCS alums who chose Duke University and the University of Chicago for their college years.
 We are fully confident that our current TCS student will have the same opportunities for higher education available to her.
 With experience at 3 different private schools over the years we have seen disgruntled parents at all of them.
 Some with obvious good reason others who may simply be gauging their child's progress against a set of priorities that differs from the school's.
 In today's world people who have learned how to work collaboratively who exhibit respect for themselves and others and who find a real joy in learning will be the ones who are sought by higher education and who will find the greatest success both professionally and in their personal life.
 For us a TCS education through 8th grade is the surest way for our kids to get there.

 The Children's School is a private middle school in San Diego.
-The principal of The Children's School is Mr. John Fowler, who can be contacted at JFowler@tcslj.org.
-245 students go to The Children's School and identify primarily as White, non-Hispanic; Asian; and Hispanic.
-The ratio of students to teachers at The Children's School is 8:1.
+The principal of The Children's School is Mr. John Fowler and can be contacted at JFowler@tcslj.org.
+245 children attend The Children's School and are mostly White, non-Hispanic; Asian; and Hispanic.
+The student to teacher ratio at The Children's School is 8:1.
 All Hallows Academy is one of the nearest middle schools.

 - Ceramics sculpture